alitsaberi/slumber/configs/instructions/headband_connection.md

 2. Successfully connected but the battery is **not sufficient**.

-    - If the **battery level falls below 90%**, you will need to **charge the headband** with the charger we provided before trying again.
+    - If the **battery level falls below 90%**, you will need to **charge the EEG headband** with the charger we provided before trying again.

-    - When the EEG headband is charging, the little LED light indicator will turn white.
+    - When the EEG headband is charging, the little LED light indicator will turn **solid white**.

-    - Consult the **help menu** for more information about the LED light indicator and charging.
+    - Consult the **help menu** for more information about the LED light indicator and instructions for charging the EEG headband.

 3. Failed to Connect.